Internal Research Support Program Request for Proposals

 - Tenured faculty

-- Non tenure Track Research Faculty
+- Non-tenure track Research Faculty

 Adjunct and other part-time faculty are not eligible for this funding.
 Any faculty member with current external funding over $10,000 is not eligible to apply for this program.
-Eligible faculty may only receive this funding once every 3 years.
+Eligible faculty may only receive this funding once every three years.

 All funded projects must be completed.
 All funded PI's MUST submit an application for external funding.
 In the event a proposal is not submitted for external funding the faculty members department will be ineligible for future awards until a proposal is submitted.